Mohill: Religion

-The Roman Catholic parish of Mohill also includes the nearby church areas of Eslin and Gorvagh and is administered from St Patrick's Church at the top of the town.
-The area's Church of Ireland church is located at the bottom (east) of the town where the Augustinian Monastery once stood.
+The Catholic parish of Mohill also includes the nearby church areas of Eslin and Gorvagh and is administered from St Patrick's Church at the top of the town.
+The area's Church of Ireland church is located at the bottom (east) of the town, where the Augustinian Monastery once stood.

 Transport

 The town was served by the narrow-gauge Cavan and Leitrim Railway, which closed in 1959.
 Mohill railway station opened on 24 October 1887 and finally closed on 1 April 1959.

 The R201 regional road runs through the centre of the town, as does the R202.
 The nearest station is Dromod railway station on the Dublin–Sligo railway line.
 Mohill is served four times daily Monday to Saturday by the Locallink Ballinamore to Carrick on Shannon bus service which also gives two daily connections to Dromod.

 Sport

 The parish of Mohill currently has two Gaelic Football Clubs: Mohill GAA club, which plays in Division One, and Eslin GAA, which is a Division Two team.
 Mohill GAA club also fields teams in Divisions 3 and 5, whilst Eslin field their second team in Division 5.
 Both clubs have won Senior titles in the past, and Mohill Faugh-an-Bealaghs won the first-ever Leitrim Championship in 1890, defeating Ballinamore in the final.
 Eslin won their first title the following year by defeating Mohill in the final.
 Eslin won the last of their three titles in 1917 but have won several Junior Championships in the meantime.
 Mohill won the last of their five Senior titles in 2006.
 Mohill and Eslin sometimes amalgamate for underage competition under the name St. Manachans, named after the patron saint of the parish.

 The former Mohill clubman and Leitrim inter-county footballer, Packy McGarty, was born in Mohill.
 He played for his county over four decades from 1949 to 1973.

 A former club in the parish, representing Gorvagh, won several titles in the 1920s, including "four in a row" between 1924 and 1928.
 The top scorer on the Leitrim team in the late 1950s and 1960s was Cathal Flynn who was born in Gorvagh and formed a partnership with Packy McGarty during this period.

 Mohill has a basketball club.
 The bascketball club's Under 16 Girls team won the national title at the 2008 Community Games.

 Mohill is also home to the South Leitrim Harriers who hunt throughout the winter in the surrounding countryside.